sematic-ai/sematic/docs/execution-modes.md

 ## Silent execution

-Silent execution runs your code locally (i.e. on your machine) and does not write anything to the (local) database.
+Silent execution runs your code locally (i.e. on your machine) and does not write anything to the database.
 Your pipeline will not show up in the UI.

 This is useful for quick debugging in a Python console, or writing tests.